YofiY/z2zlib-proposal/z2zlib-proposal.md

 5. Community Audits: Engage the Mina developer community in reviewing and auditing the codebase before major releases.

 6. Continuous Monitoring: Implement logging and monitoring systems to detect and respond to potential issues in real-time during the initial deployment phases.

-By addressing these risks and implementing strong mitigation strategies, we aim to create a robust and reliable state channel infrastructure for the Mina ecosystem.